HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 Manufacturers can integrate varying densities in order to allocate extra support to the more sensitive areas of the foot.

-Polyurethane: This is the more durable of the two materials and can also provide for the most shock absorption.
+Polyurethane: This is the more durable of the two materials and can also provide the most shock absorption.

 It is generally less comfortable and used to support heavy loads (such as in backpacking), but also has a longer lifespan than EVA due to its lack of compressibility.